Anshu073/petcare-hub/README.md

 Then open `.env` and set:
 - `DJANGO_SECRET_KEY` — any random string (or generate one)
 - `EMAIL_HOST_USER` / `EMAIL_HOST_PASSWORD` — your own Gmail + [App Password](https://myaccount.google.com/apppasswords), only needed if you want OTP emails to work
+- `GEMINI_API_KEY` — free API key from [Google AI Studio](https://aistudio.google.com/), only needed if you want AI sentiment analysis on reviews to work

 ### 5. Run migrations
 ```bash